Keeping Up with AI: What is Transfer Learning?

 As machine learning and deep learning continue to accelerate, transfer learning will accomplish things with improved efficiencies that were unimaginable in the past.
 Transfer learning will support deep neural networks in running businesses more efficiently.

 In a tutorial called Nuts and bolts of building AI applications using Deep Learning, renowned professor and data scientist Andrew Ng predicted that “after supervised learning — Transfer Learning will be the next driver of ML commercial success.”
 We are seeing that happen right in front of our eyes.
-Explore this revolutionary tool with Fingent’s experts and see if this is something that could help your business.
+Explore this revolutionary tool with Fingent’s custom software development experts and see if this is something that could help your business.